georgepsh/SelfDrivingHW/ros_hw/README.md

 # ROS Homework

 ## Predator
-Make one turtle chase another turtle, which is being controlled with the keyboard
+Make one turtle chase another turtle, which is controlled with the keyboard

 ### Installation
 1. Put "predator" folder into catkin_ws/src/ directory